-They might be hiding things because they don’t trust you or are doing something shady.
-It would help if you got to the bottom of it or leave, as this can have significant repercussions on your life.
-It could also be illegal, which is why it is a part of red flags in a relationship.
+They might be hiding things because they don’t trust you or do something shady.
+It would help if you got to the bottom of it or left, as this can have significant repercussions on your life.
+It could also be illegal, so it is a part of red flags in a relationship.

 23. Justifying their bad behavior

 Long-term relationship red flags can also be associated with your reaction to your partner’s behavior.
-If you find yourself justifying their inexcusable behavior, you need to watch out.
+You need to watch out if you find yourself justifying their inexcusable behavior.
 Your devotion towards another person should make you ignore your safety and well-being.

 24. Feeling insecure in the relationship

 You may feel you don’t know where you stand or belong in a relationship.
 That is, you feel uncertain or anxious about where the relationship is heading.
-Such insecurities in a relationship are one of the easiest red relationship flags to spot.
+Suchinsecurities in a relationship are the easiest red relationship flags to spot.